 Choose what kind of song you want to write.
 This can always change as you’re writing it but it’s good to have a structure in your mind from the start.
-Use a song structure chart to get a good idea of how long your sections are going to be and how they flow.
+Use a song structure chart is an effective way to learn how to write a pop song.
+You’ll get a really good idea of how long your sections are going to be and how they flow.
 The next step it to come up with different ideas for different sections and start looking at piecing it together.

 2. Learn and write pop chord progressions